CaptainPants/nodep-multipart-parser/doc/data.md

 const asString2 = await data2.string();
 ```

-Importantly: the data will not be converted until needed, and will transparently convert without you having to worry about it very much - which makes dealing with the results of XMLHTTPRequest very easy.
+Importantly: the data will not be converted until needed, and will transparently convert without you having to worry about it very much - which makes dealing with the results of an XMLHttpRequest very easy.

 There is also the useful method:
 ```typescript